core-wg/uri-path-abbrev/draft-amsuess-core-shopinc.md

   * `/.well-known/brski/vs`

 For all those,
-later occurrences of Uri-Path-Abbr are interpreted as additional Uri-Path values.
+later occurrences of Uri-Path-Abbrev are interpreted as additional Uri-Path values.
 While there are currently no resources under the CoRE and RD resource, this behavior is useful in BRSKI and EST.